ibraum/how-to-run-kotlin-in-vscode/readme.md

         println("Hello World!")
     }
 ```
-- Press run button in vscode, we'll see this.
+- Press run button in vscode, we'll see this in the terminal.
 ```terminal
     Hello World!
 ```